One dead as fight leads to fatal shooting at North Carolina mall

 The incident took place near a shoe store on the ground level, and at least two people were injured in a crush of people trying to flee the scene, authorities said.

-Reporting by Jon Herskovitz and Karen Brooks in Austin, Texas; Editing by Chris Reese, Toni Reinhold and Dan Grebler
+Reporting by Jon Herskovitz and Karen Brooks in Austin, Texas, and Victoria Cavaliere in Los Angeles; Editing by Chris Reese, Toni Reinhold and Dan Grebler